When technology and nature meet

 3. Control and combat without chemicals

-Instead of using fog or sprays, physical systems that target both flying and crawling insects are recommended.
+Instead of using fog or sprays, physical systems are recommended that capture both flying and crawling insects.

 💡 For flying insects: